Jon Anderson: 2010–2023: Solo work, collaborations, Yes feat. ARW and tours

-2024–present: True, Live - Perpetual Change and touring
+2024–present: True, Live – Perpetual Change and touring

-The tour with The Band Geeks continued in spring/summer 2024 with the words "and more" appended to the tour title "Yes Epics and Classics tour", and with new songs performed on the tour side-by-side with Yes material.
+The tour with The Band Geeks continued from late May through September 2024 with the words "and more" appended to the tour title "Yes Epics and Classics tour", and with new songs performed on the tour side-by-side with Yes material.

-Anderson confirmed in May 2024 the forthcoming release of a new 9-track solo album entitled True, recorded with The Band Geeks (with whom he had been touring America since 2023) and co-produced, engineered, and mixed by Band Geek bassist and musical director Richie Castellano.
+Anderson confirmed in May 2024 the forthcoming release of a new nine-track solo album entitled True, recorded with The Band Geeks (with whom he had been touring America since 2023) and co-produced, engineered, and mixed by Band Geek bassist and musical director Richie Castellano.
 True was released on 23 August 2024 through Frontiers Records.
-The album contains some longer-form works, including the nine-minute "Counties And Countries" and the sixteen-minute "Once Upon A Dream".
+The album contains some longer-form works, including the nine-minute "Counties and Countries" and the sixteen-minute "Once Upon a Dream".
 It was preceded by two singles: "Shine On" which was released with an accompanying video on 13 June 2024 and "True Messenger" which was released with an accompanying video on 29 July 2024.

-On 12 December 2024, it was announced that a live album entitled Live - Perpetual Change would be released on 14 March 2025 in various formats (CD/DVD, vinyl and Blu-ray).
+On 12 December 2024, it was announced that a live album entitled Live – Perpetual Change would be released on 14 March 2025 in various formats (CD/DVD, vinyl and Blu-ray).
 Composed entirely of tracks from Yes's classic seventies era, it was recorded and filmed with The Band Geeks at The Arcada Theater, St. Charles, Illinois in May 2023.
+It was ranked by Goldmine as one of the 11 top prog albums of 2025.

-On 10 November 2025, it was announced that a second studio album with The Band Geeks would be released in the second half of 2026, and that a multi-leg 2026 tour would commence in the Spring with US dates.
+On 10 November 2025, it was announced that a multi-leg 2026 tour would commence in April with US dates..
+A second studio album with The Band Geeks titled Giving is Living is planned to be released in spring 2027.

 Musical style

 It is a commonly held misconception that Anderson sings falsetto, a vocal technique which naturally produces high, airy notes by using only the ligamentous edges of the vocal cords; however, this is not the case.
 Anderson's normal singing/speaking voice is naturally above the tenor range.
 In a 2008 interview with the Pittsburgh Post-Gazette, Anderson stated, "I'm an alto tenor and I can sing certain high notes, but I could never sing falsetto, so I go and hit them high."

 According to Anderson's web site, he is also responsible for most of the mystically themed lyrics and concepts which are part of many Yes releases.
 The lyrics are frequently inspired by various books Anderson has enjoyed, from Tolstoy's War and Peace to Hermann Hesse's Siddhartha.
 A footnote in Paramahansa Yogananda's Autobiography of a Yogi inspired an entire double album Tales from Topographic Oceans (1973).
-Recurring themes include environmentalism, pacifism and sun worship."
+Recurring themes include "environmentalism, pacifism and sun worship."
 Anderson has said elsewhere that his lyrics are designed less with literary intent than to add tone and texture to the music, and his works often make use of assonances and emphasis on open vowels to this effect.